T-Mobile USA to offer unlimited data service option

 The T-Mobile USA announcement came a day after smaller rival MetroPCS Communications announced a promotional offer under which it will also offer unlimited data usage without throttling back speeds.

-Customers opting for T-Mobile USA’s unlimited data usage will add a $20 payment on top of their existing $49.99 a month fee, which covers unlimited phone calls and texts.
+Customers opting for T-Mobile USA’s unlimited data usage will add a $20 payment on top of their existing $49.99 a month fee, which includes unlimited phone calls and texts and limited data.

 This compares with the company’s existing $74.99 plan, which comes with unlimited talking and texting and a limit of 5 gigabytes of data.